Gennaro’s traditional panettone

 Remove the cling film and add two eggs, crumble in the remaining yeast, 180g of flour and mix well.
 Add 60g of sugar, 60g of butter and with your hands incorporate all the ingredients to a sticky dough.
 Form into a ball, cover the bowl with cling film and leave to rest in a warm place for 2 hours, until it has doubled in size.

 Drain and squeeze excess liquid out of the sultanas and set aside.

 Remove the cling film.
 Add two eggs, three yolks and the remaining flour and work well with your hands for 10 minutes – the dough will be quite sticky but continue to mix with your hands.
 Mix in the remaining sugar and the salt.
-Mix in 50g of butter until well amalgamated, then add the remaining butter.
+Incorporate 50g of butter until well amalgamated, then add what’s left of the 160g butter.
 Add the candied peel, lemon zest, sultanas and vanilla.
 Mix well, cover the bowl with cling film and leave in a warm place for at least 2 hours, until the mixture has doubled in size once more.

-	In the meantime, lightly grease and line the cake tin with parchment paper.
-Remove the dough mixture and place on a lightly floured work surface and work for a minute, place into the prepared tin, cover with cling film and leave to rest in a warm place for at least 2 hours, until it has doubled in size again.
+In the meantime, lightly grease the cake tin with the knob of butter and line with greaseproof paper.
+Remove the dough mixture and place on a lightly floured surface and work for a minute.
+Place the dough into the prepared tin, cover with cling film and leave to rest in a warm place for at least 2 hours, until it has doubled in size once again.
 Preheat the oven to 200C.
-With a small sharp knife, make a cross on the top and place a knob of butter in the middle.
+With a small, sharp knife, make a cross on the top and place a knob of butter in the middle.
 Place on the bottom shelf of the oven and bake for 1 hour.
 After 15 minutes, reduce the heat to 190C.
-If you notice the top of the cake getting too dark too quickly, reduce the oven temperature to 180C.
+If you notice the top of the cake getting dark too quickly, reduce the oven temperature to 180C.